cmbothwell/cmbothwell/README.md

 - Successful exit of a small 1-person startup (www.avhopper.com)
 - I also speak professional level German. :)

-🧙‍♂️ **I have particular experience with following stacks/technologies**
+### 🧙‍ I have particular experience with following stacks/technologies

 - Python with Django, especially Django REST Framework (DRF)
 - Java and the Spring Framework